Minister for Public works, Public Utilities and Digital Economy in Dominica

 Strategic Role in National Development

-This position supports Dominica’s stated goal of becoming the world’s first climate-resilient nation by leveraging technology and infrastructure to withstand environmental and economic shocks.
+This position supports Dominica’s goal of becoming the world’s first climate-resilient nation by leveraging technology and infrastructure to withstand environmental and economic shocks.
 It also plays a critical role in implementing elements of the National Resilience Development Strategy 2030.